An accidental blog

 Jan Frederik Hendrik Kuyper 1866-1933

 Fredrick moved to Michigan and attended Hope College.
-He became a dentist and practiced dentistry in the Badung and Padang in the East indies.
+He became a dentist and practised dentistry in the Badung and Padang in the East Indies.

 Abraham Kuyper Jr. b.
 1872